This blog post takes a closer look at the organic layout, showing how it delivers performance and quality, giving the best of both worlds.

-If you want graph visualizations that are insightful and beautifully presented, you have to rely on layouts.
-It doesn’t matter if your dataset is large or small, contains hierarchies or networks of clusters.
-You want a layout option that’s going to do the best job of arranging items automatically, so you can spot patterns quickly.
+If you want graph visualizations that are insightful and beautifully presented, you have to rely on automated graph layouts.
+It doesn’t matter if your dataset is large or small, contains hierarchies or clusters.
+You’ll need a powerful layout that arranges items automatically, so you can spot patterns quickly.

-A force-directed layout may look great, but you have to wait for the algorithm to work out when it’s reached the ‘ideal’ result and stop iterating.
+A force-directed layout may look great, but you have to wait for the algorithm to find the ‘ideal’ result and stop iterating.
 Apply the layout to significant data volumes and it’ll take even longer.

-Alternatively, you may get fast browser-based layout performance, but the end result is ugly and unhelpful.
-Bad layouts fail to untangle networks if there’s limited time, so you’re left with a confusing visualization that offers little insight:
+Alternatively, you could use a faster layout but just get ugly and unhelpful results.
+Bad layouts fail to untangle networks in a limited time, giving a confusing visualization that offers little insight.

-KeyLines already provides a range of powerful force-directed layouts to suit every data scenario.
-In KeyLines 4.6 we launched the organic layout – our solution to the ‘speed v quality’ layout issue.
-It’s great for any network type and is a particularly good choice for larger datasets.
+Our graph visualization products have a range of powerful force-directed layouts to suit every scenario.
+The organic layout is our solution to the speed vs quality challenge.
+It’s great for any network type and is particularly good for larger datasets.

-As with any force-directed approach, the organic layout identifies connected subnetworks and uses three physical forces – repulsion, springs and network energy – to spread nodes apart and stretch out links to form a tree-like structure.
+As with any force-directed graph layout approach, the organic layout identifies connected subnetworks and uses three physical forces – repulsion, springs and network energy – to position them in the optimum location.

-These longer links are incredibly valuable when you’re working with larger, more complex networks.
+This approach is incredibly valuable when you’re working with larger, more complex networks.
 They make it easier to identify the underlying structure of each connected component, and compare large concentrations of items in different areas of the network.
-The organic layout visualization is more spread out compared with the standard layout, but you get greater insight in return.

 There’s another clever algorithm going on under the hood: packing.

 Packing handles networks containing groups of disconnected nodes.
-It arranges multiple components in a circular pattern with larger components in the center, giving a more natural, organic feel to your data.
+It arranges multiple components in a circular pattern with larger components in the center, giving a more natural, organic feel to your visualization.

-The KeyLines development team carried out rigorous testing of the new organic layout.
-They found that it performs five to six times faster than the standard layout, making it a particularly good choice for handling large networks.
+We constantly optimize all aspects of our data visualization toolkits’ performance.
+The organic layout performs six to eight times faster than the standard layout, making it a particularly good choice for large networks.

-You’d usually have to rely on your back-end integration to achieve speeds like this.
-Delivering it as a front-end interaction in KeyLines gives you far greater control and flexibility.
+You’d usually have to rely on your back-end integration to achieve performance enhancements like this.
+Delivering it as a front-end interaction is a quick win, and gives you far greater control and flexibility.

 Want to try our new layout and benefit from high quality and performance?
-Contact us to request a free KeyLines trial.
+Sign up to request a free trial.